 Circling in the same circle

 If you have worked with me, or followed my offerings, you might wonder where I fall in my orientation towards the way of “love” or “truth” that I mentioned above.
-In all of my work, I emphasize a heart-centered — rather than conceptual — approach to the understanding of reality and working out your own sovereign soul path.
+In all of my work, I emphasize a heart-centered — rather than conceptual — approach to the understanding of reality and working out your own sovereign life path.

 Yet if you asked me to choose a “side,” I would say that I come first and foremost from the school of Truth.
 That distinction, however, has significant nuance.
 The spiritual “truth” that I emphasize is not intellectual or psychological.
 I would describe “truth” as pure awareness of the nature of reality that is received directly into your consciousness — not from a book, person, or any other intermediary.